Those new to the homebuying market here in California may wonder why you occasionally hear…

 - Cash-out refinance loans: These loans are for people looking to refinance the mortgage they already have on a home and take equity out of their home in the process.
 Sometimes called “cash-out refi” loans.

-- IRRRLs: Interest rate reduction refinance loans—often shortened to IRRRLs and pronounced “earls”—are for people who already have VA loans and want to lower their interest rate and payment by refinancing their existing mortgage.
+- Interest Rate Reduction Refinance Loan (IRRRL): Interest rate reduction refinances—often shortened to IRRRLs and pronounced “earls”—are for people who already have VA loans and want to lower their interest rate and mortgage payment by refinancing their existing mortgage.